Nick Bosa still absent as 49ers prep for season opener vs. Steelers: 'We've got to play with who we've got'

 General manager John Lynch, meanwhile, described the 49ers' communication with Bosa and his representatives as "ongoing," "good" and "healthy."
 So signs coming out of 49ers camp point to a deal getting done.

 But it hasn't happened yet.
-And Bosa's teammates have a game on Sunday with or without him.
+And Bosa's teammates have a game Sunday with or without him.